 CADI Fellowship for desert scientists

-Until 30 June 2018 postgraduate scientists from China, Iran, Kazakhstan, Mongolia, Turkmenistan and Uzbekistan can apply for the CADI Fellowship.
-The fellows are supposed to work on a subject of their own choice according to the CADI project aim and related outputs, supported by the project partners.
+Until 30 June 2018 postgraduate scientists from China, Iran, Kazakhstan, Mongolia, Turkmenistan and Uzbekistan could apply for the CADI Fellowship.
+The Call for Applications is closed now.

 Interview with Bayartungalag Batsaikhan, CADI fellow 2017/18 from Mongolia

 Dear Bayartungalag, please tell us briefly where did you hear about CADI Fellowship and why did you decide to apply for the program?

 In 2017, I received my PhD in Environmental Geochemistry at the Department of Earth and Environmental Sciences of Korea University in Seoul (South Korea).
 After completion of my research for the PhD I was interested in further studies.
 Currently, I am working as full-time researcher at the Faculty of Geology and Mining Engineering at Mongolian University of Science and Technology.
 I realized that I need additional support and looked for research funds and fellowships for young scientists.
 Finally, I decided to apply for CADI Fellowship.
 The one year program provides the support that is needed by young researchers – a monthly grant, travel allowances, support for field work and laboratory equipment.